 Emergencies of various scales frequently occur in Victoria.
 These emergencies vary greatly in terms of the size of the event, the geographic area affected, the nature of the hazard that causes the emergency and the consequences on the community.
-An 'all hazards - all agencies' approach underpins emergency management in Victoria.
+An 'all communities, all emergencies' approach underpins emergency management in Victoria.